-As I got older, I found it increasingly difficult to stay balanced in the face of increasing demands on my time.
-The harder I worked, the more I began to recognize a pattern within my life of ‘boom and bust’, in which a period of intense productivity would be followed by an energetic crash.
+However, as I got older and increasingly focused on meeting the external demands of my life, I found it increasingly difficult to stay balanced and happy.
+The harder I worked, the more I began to recognize that I relentlessly sought approval and external validation through performing at a high level in whatever I did; and I also recognized a pattern within my life of ‘boom and bust’, in which a period of intense productivity would be followed by an energetic crash.

 Because I was so dedicated to self-care and balanced living, I went to Harvard for my undergraduate degree (lol that last part was a joke).
 There, I found myself in an atmosphere that was both enlivening and also lopsided to the extreme.
 The parts of me that loved glitter, finger paint, interpretive dance, and nap time felt unwelcome and even laughable in the academic atmosphere there.
 While I found a small corner of friendly people and kindred spirits, I felt myself to be swimming upstream and floundering around as I sought balance and academic success on my own terms.